open-mmlab/mmdetection/docs/3_exist_data_new_model.md

 # 3: Train with customized models and standard datasets

 In this note, you will know how to train, test and inference your own customized models under standard datasets.
-We use the cityscapes dataset to train a customized Cascade Mask R-CNN R50 model as an example to demonstrate the whole process, which use [`AugFPN`](https://github.com/Gus-Guo/AugFPN) to replace defalut `FPN` as neck, and add `Rotate` or `Translate` as training-time auto augmentation.
+We use the cityscapes dataset to train a customized Cascade Mask R-CNN R50 model as an example to demonstrate the whole process, which using [`AugFPN`](https://github.com/Gus-Guo/AugFPN) to replace the defalut `FPN` as neck, and add `Rotate` or `Translate` as training-time auto augmentation.

 The basic steps are as below:

 1. Prepare the standard dataset
 2. Prepare your own customized model
 3. Prepare a config
-4. Train, test, inference models on the standard dataset.
+4. Train, test, and inference models on the standard dataset.

 ## Prepare the standard dataset